 Born and raised in Westchester County, New York, Jonathan Lubliner earned his bachelor’s degree with honors from Vassar College in 1985.
 He received his MA from the Jewish Theological Seminary of America, where he was also ordained and pursued post-graduate studies in Jewish history.
-During the course of his seminary training, he completed a unit of CPE at Sloan Kettering Memorial Hospital in New York City.
 Rabbi Lubliner served congregations in Connecticut and New Jersey before becoming the Jack F. Shorstein Senior Rabbi of the Jacksonville Jewish Center in 2004

 His involvement in the larger community beyond the pulpit has encompassed a wide range of activities.
 Since 2005 he has been a visiting rabbinic instructor at Camp Ramah Darom, and prior to that, at Camp Ramah in the Berkshires, where he also served as Rabbi-in-Residence for Imun, United Synagogue’s international lay leadership training program.
-A Judaic Studies curriculum advisor to the Solomon Schechter Day School of Raritan Valley, during his years in New Jersey Rabbi Lubliner was also appointed to the Municipal Ethics Board of Old Bridge Township, and co-founded a local interfaith consortium to promote dialogue and better understanding between different religious communities.
+A Judaic Studies curriculum advisor to the Solomon Schechter Day School of Raritan Valley, during his years in New Jersey Rabbi Lubliner was appointed to the Municipal Ethics Board of Old Bridge Township, and co-founded a local interfaith consortium to promote dialogue and better understanding between different religious communities.

 Here in Jacksonville he serves on the board of OneJax, an interfaith organization dedicated to the promotion of diversity as the foundation of strong community, and is a member of the Professional Advisory Group for Northeast Florida Community Hospice.
-In 2019 he became a member of the Baptist Medical Center South Board and was appointed to Baptist Health Care System’s Committee on Social Responsibility and Community Health.
+From 2019 to 2022 he served on the Baptist Medical Center South Board and Baptist Health Care System’s Committee on Social Responsibility and Community Health.
 In recognition of his commitment to interfaith dialogue, the Interfaith Center of Northeast Florida presented him with its Community Education Award in the spring of 2020.
-He is also recipient of the 2021 Public Citizen of the Year Award, presented by the Florida chapter of the National Association of Social Workers.
+He was also recipient of the 2021 statewide Public Citizen of the Year Award, presented by the Florida chapter of the National Association of Social Workers.